-Located across the inlet from Dunedin is the Otago Peninsula, a small area of land that packs in a lot of nature and wildlife.
+Located across the inlet from Dunedin and jutting out into the ocean, Otago Peninsula; is a relatively small area of land that packs in a lot of nature and wildlife.
 You’ll be able to see its rolling hills of green from across the water while exploring Dunedin’s city center, but to really experience the peninsula, you’ll want to explore it up close and personal.
-Some of the wildlife you might see here are colonies of albatross, sea lions, and even penguins.
+Some of the marine wildlife you might see here are colonies of albatross, sea lions, seals and even penguins.

-One of the most picturesque places to see the bright white albatross during one of our cruises to Dunedin is at the Royal Albatross Centre, located at Taiaroa Head on the tip of the Otago Peninsula.
+One of the most picturesque places to see the majestic white albatross during our cruises to Dunedin is at the Royal Albatross Centre, located at Taiaroa Head on the tip of the Otago Peninsula.
 It is the only place in the world where the Royal Albatross nests and breeds on a mainland.
-While visiting, you’ll be able to witness this and learn more about the ecosystem of the Otago Peninsula.
-You’ll also get picture-perfect views of a white-and-red lighthouse framed by the Pacific Ocean.
+While visiting, you’ll be able to witness this and learn more about the rich ecosystem of the Otago Peninsula.
+You’ll also get picture-perfect views of a red-and-white lighthouse framed by the Pacific Ocean.

-Baldwin Street is a famous street in Dunedin thanks to its status as the world’s steepest residential street.
-It’s a fun place to take a picture and walk up and down.
+Baldwin Street is a Dunedine street that became famous as the world’s steepest residential street.
+While that's currently in dispute with a Welsh village, it's still very much a fun place to take a quirky picture and walk up and down.
 You can even get a certificate saying you were there from the shop at the bottom of the street.

-To see more of the Otago region, take a train ride around the area on the Taieri Gorge Railway.
-It leaves from Dunedin Railway Station and travels all around the stunning gorge, rivers, and mountainside plains that make up this breathtaking region.
-You’ll also travel over spectacular bridges, such as the Wingatui Viaduct, the second-largest wrought iron structure in the world that is in operation.
+To see more of the Otago region, take a train ride through the area on the Taieri Gorge Railway.
+It leaves from Dunedin Railway Station and travels through the stunning gorge, over rivers, and across mountainside plains that make up this breathtaking region.
+You’ll also travel over spectacular bridges, such as the Wingatui Viaduct, the second-largest wrought iron structure in the world that's still in operation.

-New Zealand has a prominent beer scene with many breweries located all over the country.
-One of its most popular local beers is Speight’s, and the brewery for it is located in Dunedin.
-You can take a tour of the brewery and learn how the beer is made, and then enjoy free beer samples at the end of the tour.
+New Zealand has a flourishing beer scene with many breweries located all over the country.
+One of its most popular local beers is Speight’s, and the brewery happens to be located in Dunedin.
+You can take a tour of the brewery and learn how the beer is made, and then enjoy free beer samples to finish off your tour.